 INREV Guidelines Modules

-The INREV Guidelines are organised into nine modules as follows:
+The INREV guidelines are organised into 10 modules as follows:

 The Guidelines are embedded in an Adoption and Compliance Framework which allows managers and investors to evaluate their implementation of the INREV Guidelines, module by module.
 To determine ways of implementation and add a hierarchy to the guidelines’ requirements and best practices it is important to understand the underlying terminology: